 Generally, the answer to this question is “no.” As long as you don’t do anything improper, you won’t be personally responsible for paying the decedent’s debts.
 Those debts are paid from the assets of the estate, and if there are more debts than assets (if the estate is “insolvent”), then the estate’s assets will be distributed in accordance with a very specific procedure set forth in Ohio law.

-Chamberlain Law Group is here to help you through the estate administration process.
+Legacy Law Group is here to help you through the estate administration process.
 Contact us at 419-872-7670 or request an appointment through our website to set up an appointment to discuss your estate administration needs.